shashwat-verma18/SpendPlus-Xpense-Tracker/README.md

 ![GitHub Cards Preview](https://github.com/shashwat-verma18/SpendPlus/blob/main/Screenshots/InShot_20221112_235258990.jpg)

 # SpendPus
-A simple expense tracker app 📱 built to track all your expenses in one place.It aLso notifies user on every only transaction. *Made with love ❤️ by [Shashwat Verma](https://github.com/shashwat-verma18)*
+A simple expense tracker app 📱 built to track all your expenses in one place.
+It also notifies user on every online transaction they made. *Made with love ❤️ by [Shashwat Verma](https://github.com/shashwat-verma18)*

 <br />